sc-voice/sc-voice_net/content/references.md

 ### Images

-Images have a link to their source, unless they are own images.
+Unless otherwise specified, all image sources are linked from the individual image.

 ### EBT audio

-EBT audio is purchased from *Amazon Web Services*'s Polly service and are provided without restriction.
+EBT audio is purchased from Amazon Web Services Polly service and is shared without restriction.

-Where available, we also use human audio recordings.
-With special thanks to Bhikkhu Sujato for the recordings and MichaelH of the SuttaCentral team for audio editing.
+Where possible, we have included human audio.
+In particular, many thanks to Bhikkhu Sujato for the recordings and MichaelH of SuttaCentral for audio editing.

-### App sounds
+### Application sounds

-If  not otherwise specified, all sounds used for the interface of tis website are from [*freesound.org*](https://freesound.org/search/?q=click).
-Many sounds have been adapted for purpose.
+Unless otherwise specified, all user interface sounds used on this website were sourced from [*freesound.org*](https://freesound.org/search/?q=click).
+Many sounds have been modified for purpose.

 - [indian-bell-flemur-sampling-plus-1.0.mp3](https://freesound.org/people/Flemur/sounds/103312)
 - [jetrye-bell-meditation-cleaned-CC0.mp3](https://freesound.org/people/JetRye/sounds/140128/)